-Contemporary themes discussed in Section II about the value of religious pluralism, the relationship between pluralism and religious participation, and the role of the church and the state, is exemplified in the debate between Adam Smith and David Hume.
-Hume argued for the state sponsorship of one unique religion and also highlighted rent-seeking within religious organizations, and the relationship between religion and politics which led to civil disorder (Mochrie 2014).
-In contrast, Adam Smith argued that religious competition is ultimately good for the consumers of religion and for the nature of the religious product itself because it reduces the capacity of religious organizations to extract rents, caused by poor governance.
-Smith was concerned that a monopoly religious organization could undermine a state.7 This has implications for state repression of religion, the debates about international religious freedom, and the relation between the church and the state, a theme I return to in Section II.8
+Related to this is the fundamental debate between Adam Smith and David Hume about the value of religious pluralism, the relationship between pluralism and religious participation, and the role of the church and the state, themes that find voice in more contemporary work, as discussed in Section I. Hume argued for the state sponsorship of one unique religion and also highlighted rent-seeking within religious organizations, and the relationship between religion and politics which led to civil disorder (Mochrie 2014).
+This is in contrast with Adam Smith's writing about the balance between a state religion and a free market for religion.
+Smith argues that religious competition is ultimately good for the consumers of religion and for the nature of the religious product itself because it reduces the capacity of religious organizations to extract rents, caused by poor governance.
+Smith was concerned that a monopoly religious organization could undermine a state.
+This has implications for state repression of religion because if we contrast religious competition versus monopolistic religions, then some interesting issues emerge in terms of state-sponsorship of religion leading to varied outcomes: on the one hand, these organizations may have financial support guaranteed; on the other the state religion might not always respond non-violently if its ways are critiqued by other popular movements over time.
+This also depends on the demographic composition of religious populations over time so that if populations are very homogenous ethnically then this could induce the formation of a state religion (Barro and McCleary 2005).7 Smith's views are echoed in today's debates about international religious freedom, and the relation between the church and the state, a theme I return to in Section I.8 The Smith argument was subsequently reiterated in the work of Iannaccone, Finke and Stark who emphasised rational choice, as discussed in more detail in Section II below.